Hormonal implants and intrauterine devices (IUDs) are both safe and dependable methods of birth control.

 What problems can happen?

 Problems after you get an IUD are really rare but can happen.
 The IUD could push through the wall of your uterus.
-If it happens when your doctor is putting it in, she can fix it right away.
+If it happens when your doctor is putting it in, they can fix it right away.
 If it isn’t fixed right away, the IUD could damage nearby organs, so it will have to be taken out.

 In rare cases, you might get pregnant while using an IUD.
 There’s a higher chance that you could have an ectopic pregnancy, when the baby develops outside the uterus.
 This is a medical emergency.
 Call your doctor right way if you have sharp or cramping pain low in your stomach that lasts more than a few minutes.